mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

   daylight-only shortwave option, `bucketEdges` strata assigned by the right-closed `gapDurationBucket` convention).
 - `validationSplit` — persisted whole-year selection/evaluation split
-  (a schema-valid manifest wins only while it remains a disjoint, complete partition of the current record years).
+  (the engine uses a schema-valid manifest only while it remains a disjoint, complete partition of the current record years).
 - `syntheticMissingness` — blocked synthetic gaps drawn from the real run-length distribution, inserted only into observed spans; time-sorted.
 - `validationMetrics` — bias/RMSE/correlation/within-gap observed spread and